 Riverside child custody lawyer Catherine A. Schwartz believes that parents who focus on the best interests of their children can ease the disruptive transition of one household becoming two.
 While court-approved mediation is required, negotiations between you and your spouse can fail.
 Exploring all options and pursuing the best outcome on behalf of you and your children may lead to the courtroom.

-The attorneys at the Law Offices of Catherine A. Schwartz are not afraid of intense litigation.
+The attorneys at the Law Offices of Schwartz & Godbey are not afraid of intense litigation.
 We have decades of courtroom experience handling all types of cases and will provide comprehensive legal representation throughout the entire child custody arrangement process.
 We understand that child custody proceedings can be incredibly stressful for everyone involved, so we work hard to ensure we do everything possible to streamline the process.

 Child custody procedures in the Riverside, CA court system can be arduous processes, and the right attorney can not only make the process much easier but also increase the chances of you reaching a favorable conclusion in your child custody case.
-The team at the Law Offices of Catherine A. Schwartz have the experience, skills, and resources to help you build a strong case that shows your dedication to your children and their future.
+The team at the Law Offices of Schwartz & Godbey have the experience, skills, and resources to help you build a strong case that shows your dedication to your children and their future.

 - Divorce/Legal Separation

 - High Asset Divorce